Did you know that there are 76.4 million freelancers in the US? That’s 22.4% of the population!

 Start searching for work

 You're now ready to find paid work.
-Here's a few different ways you can start your search.
+Here are a few different ways you can start your search.

 Sign up for freelancing sites